-Norman Regional Health System (NRHS) is a multi-campus system that provides for the health and wellness needs of regional communities throughout south central Oklahoma.
+Norman Regional-Moore is part of Norman Regional Health System (NRHS), a multicampus system that provides for the health and wellness needs of regional communities throughout south central Oklahoma.
 NRHS is operated by Norman Regional Hospital Authority, a public trust, which serves the public interests and functions as a political subdivision of the State of Oklahoma.

-NRHS operates three primary facilities:
+NRHS operates three facilities in addition to Norman Regional-Moore: